 Davis ducked just as Bradshaw swung around, and disappeared down the road past the Baptist Church.

-Bradshaw raced out with Richards behind him, followed by the wheezing outcast.
+Bradshaw raced out with Timmins behind him, followed by the wheezing outcast.
 There was nobody to be seen.

 "The fucking fellow at the window.
 Who else?"